SharePoint/PnP-Guidance/sitescore/OfficeDevPnP.Core.Framework.Provisioning.Model.ComposedLook.SiteLogo.md

 **Namespace:** [OfficeDevPnP.Core.Framework.Provisioning.Model](OfficeDevPnP.Core.Framework.Provisioning.Model.md)
 **Assembly:** OfficeDevPnP.Core.dll

->This property is obsolete
+>**This property is obsolete**
->Instead of this member, please use SiteLogo property of the WebSettings object.
+>:Instead of this member, please use SiteLogo property of the WebSettings object.
 This method will be removed in the June 2016 release.

 ## Syntax
 ```C#